 - Obtaining a licensed contractor to complete the needed repairs'

-- Submitting a design proposal and/or scope of work to EFC for pre-approval
+- Submitting a design proposal and/or scope of work for pre-approval

 - Completing the rehabilitation and submitting an application for reimbursement